nikfrank/pgx/README.md

 I intend to rectify this, but it's a bit above my pay grade right now

+for the love of your sanity, DO NOT put an empty POJO as a query.
+I'll fix that later.

 (( currently unimplemented is the use of the 'join' sql word. multischema reads are done by implied outer join and are likely pretty slow ))